fastly/fastly-lem/README.md

-# fastly_lem
+# fastly-lem

-`fastly_lem` is a tool for helping customers automate the configuration steps necessary for setting up conditionally enabled, advanced logging to BigQuery for a Live Event Monitoring customer event.
+`fastly-lem` is a tool for helping customers automate the configuration steps necessary for setting up conditionally enabled, advanced logging to BigQuery for a Live Event Monitoring customer event.

 The Live Event Monitoring logging configuration requires a specific set of steps in order for it to work correctly.
 Those steps are